ssmall41/pi_poetry/README.md

 threads       = 4
 ```

-Multiple feeder threads download different chunks in parallel (each request specifies a start offset).
+Multiple threads download different chunks in parallel (each request specifies a start offset).
 The `api.pi.delivery` API allows up to 1,000 digits per request; the pipeline issues as many requests as needed to fill each chunk.

 ### Graceful stop (indefinite runs)